K-LITE: Learning Transferable Visual Models with External Knowledge: Knowledge-Augmented Visual Models

 \section{Knowledge-Augmented Visual Models}

-\paragraph{Problem setup.} Computer vision systems have achieved strong transfer performance, when learning with large-scale image-label data~\cite{kolesnikov2020big} and image-caption data~\cite{radford2021learning}.
-Recently, it has been demonstrated in~\cite{yang2022unicl,yuan2021florence} that the unification of image-label and image-text as image-text-label achieves superior performance over either one of them.
-We follow the setting in~\cite{yang2022unicl}, and define a unified triplet-wise data format $\Dcal = \{ (\xv_n, \tv_n, y_n) \}_{n=1}^N$, where $\xv \in \Xcal$ is an image, $\tv \in \Tcal$ is its language description, and $y \in \Ycal$ is a label indicating the index of the grouped or unique language description in the dataset.
+\textbf{Problem setup.} Computer vision systems have achieved strong transfer performance, when learning with large-scale image-label data~\cite{kolesnikov2020big} and image-caption data~\cite{radford2021learning}.
+Recently, it has been demonstrated in~\cite{yang2022unicl,yuan2021florence} that the unification of image-label and image-text formats into image-text-label achieves superior performance over either of them.
+We follow the setting in~\cite{yang2022unicl}, and define a unified triplet-wise data format $\Dcal = \{ (\xv_n, \tv_n, y_n) \}_{n=1}^N$, where $\xv \in \Xcal$ is an image, $\tv \in \Tcal$ is its language description, and $y \in \Ycal$ is a label indicating the index of the unique language description in the dataset.
 In a general form, the language description is a text sequence $\tv = [t_1, \cdots, t_L]$.
 It ranges from simple category names representing visual concepts when $L$ is small, to more free-form and semantic-rich sentences such as captions when $L$ is relatively large.

-In this paper, we assume there exists an external knowledge source $\Scal$, where one may leverage the language description $\tv$ as a query to seek additional knowledge description $\sv \in \Scal$ for $\tv$.
+In this paper, we assume there exists an external knowledge source $\Scal$, where one may use the language description $\tv$ as a query to seek additional knowledge description $\sv \in \Scal$ for $\tv$.
 Given these triplet data instances $\Dcal$ and an external knowledge source $\Scal$, our goal is to learn generic visual-semantic representations, which are readily transferable to a wide range of downstream datasets, whose category names are not necessarily observed during training.
-In Figure~\ref{fig:konwledge_augmentation}, we visually illustrate the proposed knowledge-augmentation process as well as two applicable scenarios, and describe the details as below.
+In Figure~\ref{fig:konwledge_augmentation}, we visually illustrate the proposed knowledge-augmentation process and two considered application scenarios.